 Instead, ask your real customers to review you online and suggest that they be as detailed as possible.
 Vagueness is a red flag of a fake review.

 Ask people to leave you an honest review – don’t ask for a 5 Star review.

 3. Keep Getting Reviews

 It seems that Google ranks recent reviews more prominently than they rank reviews from several months or years in the past.
-Nearly 7 in 10 consumers believe that reviews older than three months are no longer relevant.
+Nearly 6 in 10 consumers pay attention to the recency of reviews.